Nexfs System Requirements

 Tier-1 Structure (Required) Raid* Protected Block Storage, recommended xfs formatted SSD, this is where the file index information is stored.
 Recommended 100GB.

-First Tier Data (Required) Raid* Protected xfs formatted Block Storage (recommended SSD).
+First Tier Data (Required) Raid* Protected xfs or ext4 formatted Block Storage (recommended SSD).
 Large enough to store all hot data before migration to a slower storage tier.
 Customers often retain between 1 day and 1 month of data on Tier-1 for the best performance, Tier-1 data is the most likely to be current and user accessed.

 Third Tier Data (Optional), Object or Cloud Storage: Any S3 compatible object or cloud storage, data that is no longer considered hot may be moved on to Tier-3 storage and then transparently retrieved if later accessed or updated.
 SmartProtect*, when enabled, can create a backup copy of Tier1 and Tier2 data in Tier3 storage.